EnigmaCurry/d.rymcg.tech/README.md

 or Mac (although Docker Desktop is a bit less secure than our bespoke [_docker_vm](_docker_vm#readme)).

-Alternatively, you can use a public server for development purposes, and protect it by turning on Traefik's [HTTP Basic Authentication](https://doc.traefik.io/traefik/middlewares/http/basicauth/) or [IPWhitelist](https://doc.traefik.io/traefik/middlewares/http/ipwhitelist/)
+If you need a semi-private development or staging server, and want to be able to share some public URLs for your services, you can deploy to a public server, and protect your services by turning on Traefik's [HTTP Basic Authentication](https://doc.traefik.io/traefik/middlewares/http/basicauth/) or [IPWhitelist](https://doc.traefik.io/traefik/middlewares/http/ipwhitelist/)